< Go Back

 Out on the town

-Pietermaritzburg did not lack entertainment dunng its earlier years - cinema and the theatre helped to provide an element of escapism for its residents
+Pietermaritzburg did not lack entertainment during its earlier years as cinema and the theatre helped to provide an element of escapism for its residents, records BILL BIZLEY.

 Recollections of racing and romance

-This week's article in our series on local history looks at the life of Burton Kinsey, the only surviving winner of the gruelling D-J race, which he won in 1933.
+A look at the life of Burton Kinsey, the only surviving winner of the gruelling Durban-Johannesburg motorcycle race, which he won in 1933, writes DOUGLAS ALEXANDER.

 Prized family memories tell of past power shifts

-Established families in KwaZulu-Natal keep records of the past although stories passed down orally are less well known to historians than the written ones
+Established families in KwaZulu-Natal keep written records of the past.
+But the stories passed down orally by black families are less well-known to historians, observes JOHN WRIGHT (August 20, 1998).

 Recalling the hardships of resettlement